MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/RemoteDebugging.md

 keywords: windows iot, visual studio, app deployment, remote debugging
 ---

-# Remote Console App Debugging
+# Debug your app using Remote Console App Debugging

 Here's how to debug your IoT Core console application remotely in Visual Studio: